darsain/sly/README.md

 	// Mixed options
 	scrollBy:      0,       // Number of pixels/items for one mouse scroll event.
 0 to disable mouse scrolling.
-	drag:          0,       // Enable navigation by dragging the SLIDEE.
+	dragging:      0,       // Enable navigation by dragging the SLIDEE.
 	elasticBounds: 0,       // Stretch SLIDEE position limits when dragging past borders.
 	speed:         0,       // Animations speed in milliseconds.
 0 to disable animations.
 	easing:        'swing', // Animations easing.